 Tom Hiddleston’s character Loki is getting his own Marvel Studios series.

-All 30 seasons of The Simpsons will be available on Disney+ from day one.
+All 30 seasons of The Simpsons will be available on Disney+ (in the USA, at least) from day one.

-Further projects which have already been announced include Monsters at Work, Diary of a Female President, and live-action films Lady and the Tramp, Noelle, Togo, Timmy Failureand Stargirl.
+Further projects which have already been announced include Diary of a Female President and live-action films Lady and the Tramp, Noelle, Togo, Timmy Failureand Stargirl.

 Nonfiction series include Be Our Chef, Cinema Relics: Iconic Art of the Movies (working title), Earthkeepers (working title), Encore!, the untitled Walt Disney Imagineering documentary series, Marvel’s 616, Marvel’s Hero Project, (Re)Connect, Rogue Trip and Shop Class (working title).